Artotim/namd-restarter/README.md

 	    -B, --backup           Save backups for restart files while running namd -t , --threads         Number of cores to run namd when automatically running (default: 1)

+### Disclaimer
+This product comes with no warranty whatsoever.
+This product its not an official NAMD release or have any affiliation to it.